StellaLukasser/GSoC2020/Description.md

 https://wiki.catrobat.org/bin/view/Education/Embroidery/Introduction%20To%20The%20World%20Of%20Embroidery/

-Additionally, I created each page in german too.
+Additionally, I created each page in german too as well as many tutorial pages additional tutorialpages on this page https://wiki.catrobat.org/bin/view/Education/Embroidery/?language=en.

 # Work in progress